 I did the following for my sweet gluten free party snacks…

 Pineapple on sticks

-Marshmallows (Tesco own) dipped in dairy-free chocolate with sprinkles on top:
+Marshmallows dipped in dairy-free chocolate with sprinkles on top

-Cupcakes (that my lovely mum made) – using the same recipe as the birthday cake, that you can find here.
+My mum made these using the same recipe as the birthday cake, that you can find here.
 You can use it as a base recipe for any flavour cake you’d like.

 My all time favourite recipe.
 You can use the recipe as a base to add whatever fillings you’d like.
 M&M’s are a favourite if you can eat dairy.
 If not then Skittles work really well as do dairy free chocolate chips.

 A very quick and easy recipe to make that can be made dairy free if needed.
 Make sure you use gluten free oats.

 My kids love scones and they are very easy to make.
 I use my wholegrain gluten free flour blend to make them.
 It is a reliable blend of flours that can be used to make anything.
 And it happens to make the best gluten free scones.
 But don’t take my word for it, check out the numerous reviews at the bottom of my gluten free flour shop page.

 My favourite gingerbread recipe that can be made into any shape, including gingerbread men and women.
 It’s great for kids too because it’s lower in sugar than a traditional recipe.

 Simple baked ring doughnuts that can be decorated in any way you like.